MartijnNieuwenhuizen/Internet_of_Things/manual/README.md

 Don't share any passwords/usernames you have put in the fill on GitHub or with anyone else!

 ## Setup your server
-For this part, you will need a bit of experience with an FTP program.
-If you don't have that, ask a friend or Google your question (It ain't that hard.)

-1. Go to the root of your URL with your FTP Program.
-2. Create a folder named 'get-up-stand-up'.
-3. Drag the files from [server-code](https://github.com/MartijnNieuwenhuizen/Internet_of_Things/tree/master/manual/server-code) into the 'get-up-stand-up' folder.

-Go to: *your_own_url* /get-up-stand-up/index.php
+The server is a Node.js server who runs Express.
+This means you need to have Node.js installed on your computer.
+If you don't have Node.js installed on your computer check the [Node.js site](https://nodejs.org/en/) for more info.
+If you have Node.js download the [server-code](https://github.com/MartijnNieuwenhuizen/Internet_of_Things/tree/master/manual/server-code) file to your mac and open it in your terminal.
+If it's opened, run the command ```$ npm install```.
+After All the packages are installed, run ```$ nodemon start```.
+This will run your server and restart it automatically after an error.

-If you see the site, your done here.
+If you go to [http://localhost:3000/](http://localhost:3000/), you will see the project running and you are ready to use it.

-## Use It
+## Usage
-If your site works and you've set the right data in the Arduino code, your good to go.
-The ESP will transmit every 10sec or something, so you will see data the minute if everything is right.
+The ESP will push and pull its data every 3 seconds.
+If the server receives data, if will automatically run the matching action and probably return or change a file.

+The site checks every 5 seconds if the data has been changed since the last check.
+If it's changed, the code will be updated automatically.

 ## References
-For parts of the code I used [this tutorial](http://blog.nyl.io/esp8266-led-arduino/), thanks for sharing [Nancy Yi Liang](http://blog.nyl.io/author/nyl/)!
+To create the Pull request on the ESP, I've used [this tutorial](http://blog.nyl.io/esp8266-led-arduino/), thanks for sharing [Nancy Yi Liang](http://blog.nyl.io/author/nyl/)!

 ## Tips/Questions
 For tips or Questions, you can add create a GitHub issue.
 If you can improve this manual/code, please make a Pull Request.
 Thx and good luck.